Sonali1-m/Hangman-Hire/README.md

 ## How to Access Hangman Hire

-1. To play Hangman Hire and experience its features, simply visit the [Demo Link].
+1. To play Hangman Hire and experience its features, simply visit the [Demo Link](https://sonali1-m.github.io/Hangman-Hire).
-2. The [Demo Link](https://sonali1-m.github.io/Hangman-Hire) contains detailed documentation and the source code for further exploration.
+2. The [GitHub Rep](https://github.com/Sonali1-m/Hangman-Hire/tree/main) contains detailed documentation and the source code for further exploration.

 ## Installation